 A Harris poll states 95 percent of pet owners consider them part of the family.
 Pets thrive on routine, and let’s face it: Yours is about to change drastically.
 Try slowly changing things in advance.
 Cut play time down in small increments, and allow for a more changeable feeding schedule.
 Introduce baby sounds into the house with a recording.
 Cuddle together in the new nursery, so it becomes a familiar and comfortable place.

 Set aside a blanket or clothing specifically meant to introduce the baby’s scent.
 Initially, rub it with lotion or powder.
 Once the baby is born, place the article in contact with your child, then bring it home for your pet’s initial olfactory introduction.

 4. Landscape Wisely

 Not to be underestimated is the power of window-viewed beauty and those precious snippets of fresh air you can step directly into from your door.
 Focus on shifting your property into low-maintenance and low-stress mode.

 5. Stock Up

 You will receive gifted and loaned baby supplies galore: diapers and clothing in several different sizes, infant lotions, shampoos — even tiny toiletries like nail cutters and nasal syringes.
 With all these supplies, you may feel prepared for anything and possibly a little overwhelmed.
 Don’t worry — try to go with the flow and gather ample household goods as well.
+Invest in a practical Pack and Play; allowing your child to sleep and play safely and making traveling much more convenient and less stressful too!
 Stock up on dishwashing soap, garbage bags, paper towels, cleaning supplies and your favourite hair conditioner.
 With your new baby habitually in one arm, it will be sweet indeed to have whatever may be needed right at your fingertips.